loggin-js/loggin-js/README.md

 // Create a file logger
 const logger = new Loggers.FileLogger({

+  // Display line number at the begining of the log
+  lineNumbers: true,

   // You can pass a pipes array to the file logger or you can do after instancing (showed below)
   pipes: [
     // Here we create a pipe that will pipe level ERROR logs to the file 'logs/error-logs.log'